stefanobettinelli/fwf/README.md

 2 play modes

 - "Quick play" 10 random question, guess the correct flag among 3 choices.
 - "Ranked" 10 random questions, results are recorded.
 Rankings can be viewed by clicking the top right icon.
+In order to play ranked you need to register, click the login button and then choose sign-up.